Humanistic Spirituality – or Lovism

 Is not born again into this world.

 Karaniya Metta Sutta ©1994 English Sangha Trust.You may copy, reformat, reprint, republish, and redistribute this work in any medium whatsoever, provided that: (1) you only make such copies, etc., available free of charge; (2) you indicate that any derivatives of this work (including translations) are derived from this source document, and (3) you include the full text of this license in any copies or derivatives of this work.
 Otherwise, all rights reserved.
 Documents linked from this page may be subject to other restrictions.
 From Chanting Book: Morning and Evening Puja and Reflections (Hemel Hempstead: Amaravati Publications, 1994).
 Used with permission of the English Sangha Trust, Ltd. The last revision for Access to Insight was on 2 November 2013.
-How to cite this document (a suggested style): “Karaniya Metta Sutta: The Buddha’s Words on Loving-Kindness” (Sn 1.8), translated from the Pali by The Amaravati Sangha.
-Access to Insight (BCBS Edition), 2 November 2013. http://www.accesstoinsight.org/tipitaka/kn/snp/snp.1.08.amar.html
+How to cite this document (a suggested style): “Karaniya Metta Sutta: The Buddha’s Words on Loving-Kindness” (Sn 1.8), translated from the Pali by Amaravati Sangha.
+Access to Insight (BCBS Edition), 2 November 2013. https://www.accesstoinsight.org/tipitaka/kn/snp/snp.1.08.amar.html

 Share